Pueblo Libre District, Lima: Plaza de la Bandera

 The Plaza de la Bandera, also called as Flag Square is a monumental square dedicated to the Peruvian flag.
-It is frequently used for patriotic ceremonies and public commemorations, reflecting the district’s strong ties to Peru’s independence history.
+It is frequently used for patriotic ceremonies and public commemorations, reflecting the district's strong ties to Peru's independence history.

 Santiago Queirolo Tavern

-The Santiago Queirolo Tavern, also known as the Antigua Taberna Queirolo, is one of Lima’s most traditional taverns.
+The Santiago Queirolo Tavern, also known as the Antigua Taberna Queirolo, is one of Lima's most traditional taverns.
 Established in the late 19th century, it is renowned for its pisco, wines, and classic Peruvian cuisine.
-The tavern remains a popular gathering place for locals and visitors, preserving the ambiance of Lima’s historic cantinas.
+The tavern remains a popular gathering place for locals and visitors, preserving the ambiance of Lima's historic cantinas.

 Geography

 The district has a total land area of 4.38 km^{2}.
 Its administrative center is located 90 meters above sea level.
+It is part of Lima's Cono Centro, an unofficial subregion of the city.